py5coding/py5book/content/processing_mode.md

 }
 ```

 Observe that there is only one use of `callPython()` to obtain the Python object that implements the Java Interface `TestInterface`.
-Thereafter, the code can use the `test` object to make calls to Python without needing to cast objects.
+Thereafter, the code can use the `test` object to make calls to Python through the interface without needing to cast the objects returned by each method.

 The only remaining task is to call `runSketch()` to run this Sketch: